atzoriandrea/spark_tensorflow/README.md

   private_ip             = lookup(var.ips, count.index)
   vpc_security_group_ids = [aws_security_group.Hadoop_cluster_sc.id]
 ```
-You can find the subnet_id on your AWS account searching in the master's info above subnet_id information
+You can create the subnet_id on your AWS account in EC2 > Network interfaces > Create a network interface and choose the subnet for "us-east-1d" region.
+After the creation you can put it in the rows described above

-Make sure that the zone/region on your AWS instances is the same of "variable.tf" file into spark-terraform-master folder already downloaded
+Make sure that the zone/region just choice ("us-east-1d") is the same of "variable.tf" file into spark-terraform-master folder already downloaded
 ```
 variable "region" {
     type = string